xamarin/dev-days-labs/HandsOnLab/README.md

 1. Open **HandsOnLab/Start/DevDaysSpeakers.sln**

-This solution contains 4 projects
+This solution contains 3 solution folders (Mobile, Common and Backend)

+Mobile contains 4 projects:

-* DevDaysSpeakers  - Shared Project that will have all shared code (model, views, and view models)
+* DevDaysSpeakers  - .NET Standard Project that is used by the Droid, iOS and UWP projects and will have all shared code (model, views, and view models)
 * DevDaysSpeakers.Droid - Xamarin.Android application
 * DevDaysSpeakers.iOS - Xamarin.iOS application (requires a Mac)
 * DevDaysSpeakers.UWP - Windows 10 UWP application (requires Visual Studio on PC)

 ![Solution](https://content.screencast.com/users/JamesMontemagno/folders/Jing/media/44f4caa9-efb9-4405-95d4-7341608e1c0a/Portable.png)

+Common contains 1 project:
+* DevDaysSpeakers.Shared - this is a Shared Project that contains code used by both the Backend and Mobile solutions

+Backend contains 1 project:
+* DevDaysSpeakers.Functions - this is an Azure Functions project we will use to create an API running in the cloud

 The **DevDaysSpeakers** project also has blank code files that we will use during the Hands on Lab.